Fondant Bunny Ears Tutorial: How To Make Your Own Fondant Bunny Ears Cupcake Toppers

 Tap-it Mat - This is the green mat pictured.
 We use this mat to cut out our fondant and gumpaste decorations.
 This mat works particularly well with Tap-it fondant cutters.
 However, feel free to use whatever surface you have handy

-We used a small Silpat underneath our Tap-it mat as a non-skid surface, preventing it from sliding around
+Non-Skid Mat - We used a small Silpat underneath our Tap-it mat as a non-skid surface, preventing it from sliding around

 X-lg CelPin - We use the X-large CelPin to roll out our fondant.
 But feel free to use any rolling pin you have on hand